Mueller turns up the heat on impeachment

 WASHINGTON — Special counsel Robert Mueller may be the real change agent in Washington.

-In the sober, restrained tones of a prep school dean, the veteran prosecutor went live on national television Wednesday to contradict President Donald Trump's mantra of "total exoneration" from the Russia probe and to tell the country that the responsibility for holding Trump accountable for possible obstruction of justice lays at the feet of Congress because the Justice Department won't do it.
+In the sober, restrained tones of a prep school dean, the veteran prosecutor went live on national television Wednesday to contradict President Donald Trump's mantra of "total exoneration" in the Russia probe and to tell the country that the responsibility of holding Trump accountable for possible obstruction of justice lays at the feet of Congress because the Department of Justice won't do it.

 "After that investigation, if we had confidence that the president clearly did not commit a crime, we would have said that," Mueller explained at a Justice Department press conference at which he announced he was dissolving his office and resigning.
 "We did not, however, make a determination as to whether the president did commit a crime."